14 Special Members and Friends

 public:

-// Writing a custom constructor suppresses the default constructor.
+// A custom constructor suppresses the default constructor.

 // Bring it back: